saurabh947/AIFactChecker/PRIVACY_POLICY.md

 Since we do not collect personal data, there are no personal data rights to exercise.
 However, you always have the right to:
 - Remove the extension and all associated data
-- Clear stored API keys
+- Clear stored API keys and usage limits
 - Stop using the extension at any time

 ---

-**Note:** This privacy policy applies only to the AI Fact Checker Chrome extension.
-It does not cover the privacy practices of the AI services (OpenAI, Google Gemini, Perplexity AI) that the extension integrates with.
+**Note:** This privacy policy applies only to the Truth Detective Chrome extension.
+It does not cover the privacy practices of the AI services (OpenAI, Google Gemini, Perplexity AI) or YouTube services (Supadata) that the extension integrates with.